 Opportunities for collaboration

-The School of Economics at Edinburgh University works with private and public sector organisations to help them find solutions to any challenges they face by producing bespoke, in-depth research.
+The School of Economics works with private and public sector organisations to help them find solutions to any challenges they face by producing bespoke, in-depth research.

 The Sponsored dissertations scheme provides an opportunity for your organisation to get free, high-quality, specialised research and to engage with individual economics students.